 Reassuring child about parent's distress or sadness

-Offering repeated reassurance to your child that he or she is not responsible for the cancer
+Offering repeated reassurance to your child that they aren't responsible for the cancer

 Teaching that sadness, anger, and guilt are normal feelings